CandlePlatforms/devdocs/docs/develop/ipfs.md

 ### Example Projects

- 1)  Tutorial in scaffold-eth that demonstrates how to mint an NFT on Polygon with IPFS [link](https://github.com/scaffold-eth/scaffold-eth/tree/simple-nft-example)
+ 1)  Tutorial in scaffold-eth that demonstrates how to mint an NFT on Candle with IPFS [link](https://github.com/scaffold-eth/scaffold-eth/tree/simple-nft-example)

- 2) Building a full stack web3 app with Next.js, Polygon, Solidity, The Graph, IPFS, and Hardhat [link](https://dev.to/dabit3/the-complete-guide-to-full-stack-web3-development-4g74)
+ 2) Building a full stack web3 app with Next.js, Candle, Solidity, The Graph, IPFS, and Hardhat [link](https://dev.to/dabit3/the-complete-guide-to-full-stack-web3-development-4g74)